s0rus/project-m/README.md

 ## Leader flow

 The whole synchronization is based on so called **leader**.
-This concrete entity serves as the source of thruth when it comes to the state of video player.
+This concrete entity serves as the source of truth when it comes to the state of video player.

 The flow works as follows: